How to use visual clues in your blogs to boost engagement?

 Take the classic newspapers for example.

-If you didn’t, it’s time you did.
+If you didn't, it is time you did.

 The best way of presenting your content using visual clues is by highlighting the critical and moving parts of the story.
 You should always start by highlighting your title because that is the first thing that any reader will read the minute they visit your blog.